DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The population of Egypt in 2500 BCE was estimated at fewer than 3 million people.
 Dedicating 100,000 workers to pyramid construction would have required one-third of the entire population to abandon all other activities for two decades.

-"It's logistically impossible," Dr. Chen concluded.
-"Either our dating is wrong, our population estimates are wrong, or someone else built these structures."
+"The logistical requirements are staggering," Dr. Chen concluded.
+"Either our dating is wrong, our population estimates are wrong, or we're missing something fundamental about the capabilities of these ancient builders."

 ## The Biodegradable Civilization Hypothesis